jenharris/agile-baseline/methods/research/usability-testing-guide.md

 - Not everyone thinks the way you do.
 A lot of things you take for granted aren’t obvious to everybody.
 - Test to inform your judgement.
 - Testing one user is 100% better than testing none.

+**Recommended Reading:**

+*Don’t Make Me Think: A Common Sense Approach to Web Usability*, by Steve Krug (2005) Especially Chapters 9 & 10

+ - Chapter 9: Usability Testing on 10 cents a day (Keeping testing simple - so you do enough of it)
+ - Chapter 10: Usability Testing: The movie (How to do your own testing)